 - 1) A significant number of referred individuals are closed due to losing contact.
-It may be useful to develop training and mechanisms to that would allow Psychiatric Emergency Services, Inpatient Unit 4-C, jail mental health, as well as family members and other significant others to make AOT program staff aware of an AOT-referred individual's presence with enough time available for AOT staff to respond. - 2) A number of individuals are taking much longer than 120 days from referral to services, and there is a group of individuals who initially agree to participate and fail to maintain sustained engagement and/or don't make expected gains.
-The program may wish to consider utilizing the court petition sooner or differently as a means to encourage participation in mental health care.
+It may be useful to develop training and mechanisms to that would allow Psychiatric Emergency Services, Inpatient Unit 4-C, jail mental health, as well as family members and other significant others to make AOT program staff aware of an AOT-referred individual's presence with enough time available for AOT staff to respond. - 2) A number of individuals are taking much longer than 120 days from referral to services.
+The program may wish to consider utilizing the court petition sooner as a means to encourage participation in mental health care.